carstenbauer/WorkshopWizard.jl/README.md

 ## Usage

-To quickly get the latest workshop, install the wizard
+To quickly get the latest workshop, install the wizard (copy-paste the following into the Julia REPL)

 ```julia
 ] add https://github.com/crstnbr/WorkshopWizard.jl